kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

   const char GENESIS_COINBASE_TX_HEX[] = "012801ff000100023f6cd7a559d3b5d88fc6396a7a261c70a5212608bdeeb73ac53ff5dad157326221015bf857a5c95d6066c23800a6563e79acc85d450d7563cf68995d1c5c92b1567a";
   ```

-Now, recompile your code, and setup your seed nodes.
+Now, recompile your code, and set up your seed nodes.
 Once you start mining, the premine should appear in the wallet you previously created.
 Make sure you have your private keys to restore this wallet.